Medicare Now Covers Abbott’s FreeStyle Libre CGM

 Test strips to be used with the blood glucose meter embedded in the FreeStyle Libre reader.
 Abbott has not clarified how many strips, but these would be used during FreeStyle Libre’s 12-hour warmup period and at other times.
 Dexcom’s Medicare G5 bundle comes with 60 strips per month, but Libre may come with fewer since it doesn’t require fingerstick calibrations.

 Unfortunately, the Libre system is unavailable in major retail pharmacies for those covered by Medicare.
-Instead, Libre will be available by prescription in the United States through Edgepark Medical Supplies, Byram Healthcare, Solara Medical Supplies, Edwards Health Care Services, Better Living Now, and Mini Pharmacy.
+Instead, Libre will be available by prescription in the United States through Edgepark Medical Supplies, Byram Healthcare, Solara Medical Supplies, Edwards Health Care Services, Better Living Now, Mini Pharmacy, and Advanced Diabetes Supply.

 Those covered by Medicare for Dexcom typically pay approximately 20% of the costs of CGM themselves, or roughly $50 per month.
 (This additional amount may be covered by secondary insurance.)
 Medicare will typically cover the remaining 80%.
 We’d guess this out-of-pocket pricing is also true for FreeStyle Libre as Medicare has set them at the same pricing.